 - Learn to create props in an efficient and cost-effective manner.

-This course is intended as an introductory program, geared towards those who wish to become a bit more professional in their building.
-Whether you are exploring the world of theatre production, preparing for post-secondary education, training yourself for community theatre or expanding your knowledge for cosplay construction, this course will offer tips and tricks and hands-on experience.
+This course is introductory, geared towards those who wish to become more professional in their building.
+Whether you are exploring a career in theatre production, preparing for post-secondary education, or upgrading skills for community theatre or cosplay construction, this course will offer valuable tips, tricks and hands-on experience.

 Instructors: Emily Dyck